Skip to main content

 How do you care for stone cherub ornaments?

-Matt's Pick for Cottage and Formal GardensBest For: Romantic borders, rose gardens, gift for gardeners Why I Recommend It: The Kissing Cherub is our best-selling cherub piece.
-It is detailed enough to impress up close but not so large that it overwhelms a small border.
-The Enigma finish weathers beautifully.
-Price: £155 |
+Why I recommend it: The Kissing Cherub is our best-selling cherub piece.
+Detailed enough to read up close, small enough not to overwhelm a small border.
+The Enigma finish weathers well.

 Frequently asked questions